-Swallowtail Hill offers unusual accommodation on a farm in the depths of the country and we want all of our guests to have a comfortable and enjoyable experience when they stay with us.
-We also want our guests to know that they are staying at a place which we have done our utmost to manage in as sustainable a way as possible.
+Swallowtail Hill offers unusual accommodation on a farm in an Area of Outstanding Natural Beauty and we want all of our guests to have a comfortable and enjoyable experience when they stay with us.
+We also want our guests to know that they are staying at a place that is managed in as sustainable a way as possible.
 This is what we’ve done and how.
-We hope you find it interesting and that perhaps it inspires you to believe that sustainable living does not need to be a hardship.
+We hope you find it interesting and that perhaps it inspires you – sustainable living does not need to be a hardship.

 The natural environment

 Grey water from your site is either directed into a reed bed, or drained through a CAT (Centre for Alternative Technology) approved design Trench Arch.
 We provide you with eco-friendly, biodegradable products and ask that you do not use anything else.
-Your lavatory is a composting one, which, used correctly, has absolutely no impact on watercourses, but provides fine compost for the land.
+Depending on your accommodation your loo is either a composting one, which, used correctly, has absolutely no impact on watercourses, but provides fine compost for the land; or a flushing loo that is linked to a water treatment system and biodigests waste and returns clean water safely into nearby ditches.
 You are also supplied with a compost bin for all food waste, which, meat included, is moved to the dual purpose hot composters in the farmhouse garden.
 You also have a set of recycling bins.
 We do all the recycling.
 We ask you to take home any non-recyclable or non-compostable rubbish – mainly nappies.
 Very little waste therefore goes to landfill.

-The supply to your cabin or cottage is metered, and serviced directly from the mains.
+The supply to your cabin or cottage is metered and serviced directly from the mains.
 We ask you to use water considerately when showering and washing up.
+We offer the hot tubs as an optional extra to guests in order not to waste water.
+The tubs are not chemically treated and require freshly filling for each guest, a fill is 1000 litres which is as much as 4 households would use in one day.

 We source almost everything locally (including most of the materials for the construction of the units).
 Some is grown or made on the farm (eggs, vegetables, and preserves).
 All contractors are local businesses, including those who carry out work on the farm (hedging, ditching, hay harvesting).
 Wherever possible we also ensure that the goods and services we use are organic, ethical, fair-trade and are supplied by businesses with comprehensive sustainability programmes.